All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What Can You Do in the Meantime?

 These medications have established safety profiles, known dosing protocols, and are available through standard pharmacies.
-While their weight loss results are not as dramatic as what retatrutide showed in Phase 2 trials, they still represent a significant advancement over older weight management approaches.
+While their weight loss results aren't as dramatic as what retatrutide showed in Phase 2 trials, they still represent a significant advancement over older weight management approaches.

 Semaglutide produces average weight loss of about 15% of body weight, while tirzepatide averages around 22.5% at its highest dose.
 Both are injectable medications administered once weekly, similar to how retatrutide will likely be dosed.

-Starting with one of these approved medications now does not prevent you from switching to retatrutide once it becomes available.
+Starting with one of these approved medications now doesn't prevent you from switching to retatrutide once it becomes available.
 In fact, building a relationship with a prescriber who specializes in obesity medicine positions you well to transition to newer treatments as they come to market.

 When Will Availability Change?